 J1 is just so damn pretty….and thus explains its price appeal.
 Chocked full of THC (22% to be precise) it can run the gambit monetarily.
-In Los Angeles, however, this strain can sell for over $350 per ounce, making it a sack likely aspiring mumble rappers with bad budgeting skills and Twitter fans to maintain cop on a regular.
+In Los Angeles, for example, this strain can sell for over $350 per ounce, making it a sack likely aspiring mumble rappers with bad budgeting skills and Twitter fans to maintain cop on a regular.

 Because of its potency, novice smokers might find J1’s effects a bit too much, as it can change your price and cash you out.
-It isn’t overly stimulating to ganja vets, however, as it tends to leave a person focused and relaxed, making it an excellent daytime strain for experienced smokers.
+It isn’t overly stimulating to ganja vets as it tends to leave a person focused and relaxed, making it an excellent daytime strain for experienced smokers.

 XJ-13 isn’t the name of the spaceship that will take away all the rich white people to Mars when humanity goes down the tubes, nor is it the name of a particularly virulent strain of Ebola.
 Thankfully, it’s the name of a weed strain you might be too broke to buy.
 The bastard child of the legendary Jack Herer and G-13, XJ-13 is thought to be higher than average in a cannabinoid called THCV.
 Recent Studies suggests that THCV may be helpful for those with metabolic disorders, like diabetes.